abayochocoball/hollow_memories/README.md

 This tutorial covers setting up and using `youtube-dl` to download videos, playlists and channels.

 ## Windows Setup
-**Currently youtube-dl has been [taken down from github](https://github.com/github/dmca/blob/master/2020/10/2020-10-23-RIAA.md), which is why the instructions link to archive.org.**
 ### Get youtube-dl
 1. Go to https://yt-dl.org/download.html
 2. Download youtube-dl by clicking on windows exe.